cakephp/docs/en/appendices/4-3-migration-guide.rst

 ====

-- The ``CspMiddleware`` now sets the ``cspScriptNonce`` and ``cspStyleNonce`` request attributes, streamlining the adoption of strict content-security-policy rules.
+- The ``CspMiddleware`` now sets the ``cspScriptNonce`` and ``cspStyleNonce`` request attributes which streamlines the adoption of strict content-security-policy rules.

 ORM